xuxif/DeepMEI/README.md

 8. perl v5.32.1<br />
 9. bc <br />
 11. Anaconda <br />
-12. xarg v4.5 (v4.8 will prompt parameter conflict）
+12. xarg v4.5 (v4.8 will prompt parameter conflict but still work properly）
 ### Recommended Environment Configuration Steps (with conda and pip)
 1. Insatll Anaconda in your server (Not Miniconda which met errors).
 2. Create a new conda environment